 If you are planning on spending more than 1 day at Universal Studios Hollywood it is a no brainer to get the 2 day pass as it costs just $40 for the second day!

-The cheapest place to buy these tickets are on GetYourGuide which is a bit cheaper than the official website.
-They also offer a 24h cancellation policy.
+The cheapest place to buy these tickets are on Ares Travel or on GetYourGuide which is a bit cheaper than the official website.
+GetYourGuide also offers a 24h cancellation policy.
 Meaning that you can cancel your booking whenever you want up to 1 day prior to your visit and still get every penny back!

 PRO TIP: If you are buying a 2 day ticket, another option would be to get the “Buy a day get a 2nd day free” ticket.
 I’ll talk more about this in section #1.4 but it’s basically an offer which grants you a 2 day visit to the Studios for the price of 1.
 The catch is that the second visit doesn’t work on black-out dates (I’ll explain more below).

-1.3 Express tickets (skip the line for the rides)
+1.3 Express tickets (skip the line for most rides)

 No matter which tickets you want to buy, I recommend buying them early in advance, but with these express ones it’s even more important to do that as they only offer a limited quantity each day.